Aly Khan: Second marriage and divorce

-Aly Khan and Rita Hayworth divorced in 1953.
-Hayworth rejected his offer of $1,000,000 if she would raise Yasmin in the Muslim faith from age seven and allow her to go to Europe to visit with him for two or three months each year.
+Khan and Hayworth divorced in 1953.
+Hayworth rejected his offer of $1,000,000 if she would raise Yasmin in the Muslim faith from age seven and allow her to go to Europe to visit him for two or three months each year.
 Hayworth said:

 Nothing will make me give up Yasmin's chance to live here in America among our precious freedoms and habits ...
 While I respect the Muslim faith and all other faiths it is my earnest wish that my daughter be raised as a normal, healthy American girl in the Christian faith.
 There isn't any amount of money in the entire world for which it is worth sacrificing this child's privilege of living as a normal Christian girl here in the United States.
 There just isn't anything else in the world that can compare with her sacred chance to do that.
 And I'm going to give it to Yasmin regardless of what it costs.

 Engagement

 While still married to Hayworth, Khan began a relationship with American film and stage actress Gene Tierney, whom he was engaged to marry in 1952; while Tierney mentioned their engagement a few times, it was never formally announced.
 His father, however, strongly opposed the union with another Hollywood actress.
-After a year-long engagement, Tierney separated from Aly and moved back to the United States to tend to her mental health.
-In the late 1950s Aly was known to start dating the fashion model Simone Micheline Bodin (who called herself Bettina Graziani).
-She was persuaded by Aly Khan to retire from modelling and settle down.
-By 1960, Bettina and Aly were engaged and expecting a child, whom she miscarried after being in a car accident.
+After a year-long engagement, Tierney separated from Khan and moved back to the United States to tend to her mental health.
+In the late 1950s Khan was known for dating the fashion model Simone Micheline Bodin (who called herself Bettina Graziani).
+Khan persuaded her to retire from modelling and settle down.
+By 1960, Bettina and Khan were engaged and expecting a child, whom she miscarried after being in a car accident.